rhinstaller/anabot/doc/external_variables.rst

     It's necessary to use the ``sub`` element with the ``ez`` namespace specified, otherwise it won't be recognized and Anabot will end up with an error.
     The same notice is valid for the ``name`` attribute.
+    Also note that the substitutions can only be used within attribute values (not for elements content).

 It is strongly advised to use only **lowercase** placeholder names, since variable names originating from Beaker parameters always get converted to lowercase.